Where to Stay in Dubrovnik First Time: 7 Best Areas

 Stay in Ploče if You want to stay in an area with lots of luxury accommodations; Travelling with young children; you need safe swimming areas; You want good transport connections;

-Best places to stay in Dubrovnik in Ploče:
+Best places to stay in Dubrovnik in Ploče for first-time visitors:

 🔍MORE HOTEL DEALS IN PLOCE